-Open Cloud Computing Interface - Core
+7 Open Cloud Computing Interface - Core

-- Status of this Document

-- This document is a draft including proposed errata updates to the OCCI Core [1] specification.
-The errata updates are summarized in section A.

-- 10

-- Copyright Notice 11

-- Copyright © Open Grid Forum (2009-2012).
-All Rights Reserved.

-- Trademarks

-- OCCI is a trademark of the Open Grid Forum. - Abstract 15 - This document, part of a document series, produced by the OCCI working group within the Open Grid Forum - (OGF), provides a high-level definition of a Protocol and API.
-The document is based upon previously gathered 17 - requirements and focuses on the scope of important capabilities required to support modern service offerings.
+- 8 Status of this Document - This document is a draft including proposed errata updates to the OCCI Core [1] specification. - The errata updates are summarized in section A. - Eventually this document will obsolete GFD-P-R.183.
+This document is fully backward compatible to [1]. - 12 Copyright Notice - Copyright © Open Grid Forum (2009-2015).
+All Rights Reserved. - 14 Trademarks - OCCI is a trademark of the Open Grid Forum. - 16 Abstract - This document, part of a document series, produced by the OCCI working group within the Open Grid Forum - 18 (OGF), provides a high-level definition of a Protocol and API.
+The document is based upon previously gathered - requirements and focuses on the scope of important capabilities required to support modern service offerings.